To run a zoo, you need a licence from us. You must first complete a notification that you intend to apply, identifying:

 - the applicant, or if the applicant is an incorporated company, the company or any of the company's directors, managers, secretaries or other similar officers, or a keeper in the zoo, has been convicted of any offence involving the ill-treatment of animals

 Applications to renew a licence will be considered no later than 6 months before the expiry of the existing licence.

 How we will notify you & timescales

 It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from us within 28 days of submitting your application, please contact us.

 If we have an issue with your application, we will notify you of this in writing, your application will then be determined by our Licensing Committee where you will be invited to attend.

 If an applicant is refused a licence, they may appeal to the Magistrates Court within 28 days from the date on which the applicant receives written notification of the refusal.

 Any person who wishes to appeal against a decision to close a zoo may apply to the local Magistrates Court.
 Appeals must be made within 28 days of the notice of our decision.

-We would always advise that in the event of a complaint the first contact is made with the operator - preferably in the form a letter (with proof of delivery).
+We would always advise that in the event of a complaint, the first contact is made with the operator - preferably in the form of a letter (with proof of delivery).